About Disney Incorporated

 Parks and Resorts (around 35%) owns and operates the Walt Disney World Resort in Florida, the Disneyland Resort in California, Disneyland Paris; Aulani, a Disney resort and spa in Hawaii, the Disney Vacation Club (DVC), the Disney Cruise Line, and Adventures by Disney.
 The company also has effective ownership in Disney-branded resorts in China and Japan.
 This segment operates the Disney Imagineering unit, which designs and develops new theme park concepts and attractions.

 Studio Entertainment (more than 15%) produces and acquires live-action and animated motion pictures for worldwide distribution to the theatrical, home entertainment, and television markets.
-It distributes films primarily under the Walt Disney Pictures, Pixar, Marvel, Lucasfilm, and Touchstone banners.
-It also distributes live-action films produced by DreamWorks Studios released from 2010 through 2016.
+It distributes films primarily under the Disney Pictures, Pixar, Marvel, and Lucasfilm banners.

 Consumer Products and Interactive Media (nearly 10%) licenses its trade names, characters, and visual and literary properties to various retailers and publishers throughout the world.
 The company also engages in retail, online, and wholesale distribution of products through nearly 360 Disney Stores, shopdisney.com, store.disney.co.jp, and shop.marvel.com.
 It also creates and distributes branded entertainment and lifestyle content for interactive media platforms.

-In addition to its theme parks, The Walt Disney Company owns and leases properties throughout the world.
-It generates more than 75% of its revenue from the US and Canada followed by Europe (more than 10%), Asia Pacific (nearly 10%), and the remaining revenue from Latin America and other regions.
+In addition to its theme parks, the Burbank, California-based Walt Disney Company owns and leases properties throughout the world.
+It generates more than 75% of its revenue from the US and Canada followed by Europe (more than 10%), and Asia Pacific (nearly 10%).
+The remaining revenue comes from Latin America and other regions.

 Sales and Marketing